 Different Layers of PDU Set implementations have different impacts on the 5GS system.

 Application Layer on end-to-end PDU Set FEC, i.e. PDU Set FEC in the AS in the DN and application in the UE; The AF will provide the PDU Set FEC scheme information to the 5GS, and PCF will update the PSIHI information to the NG-RAN.
 NG-RAN can drop the PDU Set FEC protection packets after successfully transmitting all packets of the PDU Set.
-In such case, the bitrate of the radio interface can be decreased and whole PDU Set can be fully received by the UE.
+In such case, the bitrate of the radio interface can be decreased and the whole PDU Set can be fully received by the UE.

+Editor’s Note: How NG-RAN determines successful delivery of all the packets (i.e., UDP packets) of the PDU Set over an unacknowledged mode data bearer, is FFS.

 If the PDU Set FEC is implemented between the SA UPF and AS in the DN, then the SA UPF will need to implement the PDU Set FEC scheme, and there is no impact on the PDU Set QoS profile in the UE and RAN and it is an implementation based solution which is out of scope of 3GPP.